facebook/react-native-website/website/versioned_docs/version-0.76/fabric-native-components-android.md

 The class defines the three Android constructors but defers their actual implementation to the private `configureComponent` function.
 This function takes care of initializing all the components specific properties: in this case you are setting the layout of the `WebView` and you are defining the `WebClient` that you use to customize the behavior of the `WebView`.
 In this code, the `ReactWebView` emits an event when the page finishes loading, by implementing the `WebClient`'s `onPageFinished` method.

-The code then define an helper function to actually emit an event.
+The code then define a helper function to actually emit an event.
 To emit an event, you have to:

 - grab a reference to the `ReactContext`;
 - retrieve the `surfaceId` of the view that you are presenting;